GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 2. Google sitemap Settings page on the hosting which doesn't support cURL.

 == Changelog ==

+= V2.8.3 - 02.10.2013 =
+* Update : We updated all functionality for wordpress 3.6.1.
+* NEW : The Ukrainian language file is added to the plugin.

+= V2.8.2 - 05.09.2013 =
+* Update : We updated all functionality for wordpress 3.6.
+* Update : Function for displaying BWS plugins section placed in a separate file and has own language files.
+* NEW : Added additional links in activate plugin page.

+= V2.8.1 - 18.07.2013 =
+* NEW : Added an ability to view and send system information by mail.
+* Update : We updated all functionality for wordpress 3.5.2.

 = V2.8 - 03.06.2013 =
 * Update : BWS plugins section is updated.